-Do let me have your feedback on it; I hope this post will continue to evolve and improve over time, doing its own little bit in helping the party grow and win even more battles for liberalism.
-It was, after all, a new member a few years back getting involved that set the chain of events going which ended up in same-sex marriage being legalised.
+Do let me have your feedback on it; this post has and I hope will continue to evolve and improve over time, doing its own little bit in helping the party grow and win even more battles for liberalism.
 Even our party leaders have been new members at some point.

 1. Local activism or not?

 As its simplest, the Liberal Democrat party is an organisation geared to involving volunteers in local activism, such as canvassing, leafleting and standing for council.
 If one or more of those are your bag, then the party mostly knows how to deal with such offers of help, even if we don’t always apply that knowledge as well or consistently as we should.